huangfeng/docs/data/api/ui.suggest_getvalue.md

 @params:

 @returns:
-- value		string, number 		ID of a selected option
+- value		string 		ID of a selected option

 @example:
 //master is a control with a popup list of options